SecureSECO/SearchSECOController/readme.md

 # Using
 After building the program, it can be called using the following syntax:
 `searchseco command mandatory_argument [-optional_flag flag_argument]`
-To see the full list of commands and their functionality see the official documentation.
-LINK HERE.
+To see the full list of commands and their functionality see the official [documentation](LINK HERE) or use the `-h` flag.

 # Dependencies